What’s the ROBS Prohibited Transaction Rules?

 Did You Know?

-The ROBS solution could allow you to use funds from your IRA and 401k to purchase a business you can earn a salary from; it’s the only legal way you can do it.
+The ROBS solution could allow you to use funds from your IRA and 401k to purchase a business that you can earn a salary from; it’s the only legal way you can do it.
 You will need a C Corporation to do a Rollover Business Start Up solution.
 Contact us today to learn more.